TheInfiniteKind/moneydance_open/python_scripts/useful_scripts/install-readme.txt

 Scripts have a file extension of *.py
 If you downloaded a zip file (extension *.zip) then unzip first in a directory of your choice to get at the file(s)

-Toolbox is an Extension format only - i.e. just the Toolbox.mxt file All the others have both Extension (*.mxt) and Script (*.py) formats
+Toolbox and net_account_balances_to_zero are Extension format only - i.e. just the Toolbox.mxt file
+All the others have both Extension (*.mxt) and Script (*.py) formats

 HOW DO YOU CHOOSE?
 - If you just want to run once and then never again, or very infrequently, choose the Script version.
-- If you want the functionality always available from the Moneydance extension menu, choose Extension
+- If you want the functionality always available from the Moneydance extensions menu, choose Extension

-To run Extensions:
+To install/run Extensions:
+1) Load Moneydance
+2) Drag and drop the .mxt file onto the Moneydance left side bar
-1) Install the Extension.
-Load Moneydance, Menu>Extensions>add from file>choose <extension_name>.mxt file
+   .. or Menu>Extensions>add from file>choose <extension_name>.mxt file, then click open/install
-2) Accept the warning that the extension is unsigned / missing (this simply means that Moneydance have not signed / verified my extension).
+3) Accept the warning that the extension is unsigned / missing (this simply means that Moneydance have not signed / verified my extension).
 Click Install Extension.
-3) Once its installed, restart Moneydance.
+4) Once its installed, restart Moneydance.
-4) From now on, just click Menu>Extensions and the name of the Extension
+5) From now on, just click Menu>Extensions and the name of the Extension

 To run Scripts:
 1) Load Moneydance.
 Menu>Window>Show Moneybot Console